jferard/fastods/README.md

 To be pragmatic, I chose to consider LibreOffice as the reference implementation.
 Hence **the documents created by FastODS should be fully understood by LibreOffice** (whereas there is a specific option to disable this enforced compatibility and to produce files that are slightly more concise).
 **There is no plan to adapt the documents created by FastODS to OpenOffice, Excel or another reader**, although it will be done if possible (your help is welcome).

+## Platforms and dependencies
+FastODS has no runtime dependency beyond the standard Java Library version 6 or higher.
+Even the XML code is manually produced.

+FastODS works on Android (tested on *Android 9 Pie*, see [this issue](https://github.com/jferard/fastods/issues/180)).

 ## Installation
 ### Standard